MaciejCieslik1/MaciejCieslik1/README.md

 # Hi, I'm Maciej 👋

-I'm a second-year student at Warsaw University of Technology, currently pursuing a degree in Computer Science.
+I'm a third-year student at Warsaw University of Technology, currently pursuing a degree in Computer Science.
 I'm passionate about coding, system architecture, and game development.
 I love to learn new technologies and tackle challenging projects.

 ## 🌟 Skills & Interests
 - **Languages:** Python, Java, C++, Assembly
-- **Other Interests:** Computer Architecture, Game Development, Sports, History
+- **Other Interests:** Programming, Game Development, Sports, History

 ## 🎓 Education
 - **Warsaw University of Technology**